Flaque/quirk/README.md

 # Can I help?

-Of course!
+Yeah for sure !
+We would really like your help in making this app better.

 **If you like the app,** go give it 5 stars!
-It helps more people find the app.
+It helps people finding our app.

 **If you're a mental health professional,** audit [the descriptions](https://github.com/Flaque/quirk/blob/master/src/locals/en.json) of the cognitive distortions.
-If you have suggestions, let me know and we'll change stuff!
+If you have suggestions, let us know and we'll surely update our app to meet the needs of more and more people!

-**If you can draw** and can make digital illustrations of the little blobs, let me know and I'll find a place to stick them in the app!
+**If you can draw** and can make digital illustrations of the little blobs, let us know and we'll find a place to stick them in the app!

-**If you know a language other than English,** help [us translate the app!](/TRANSLATIONS.md)
+**If you know a language other than English,** help [us translate the app,](/TRANSLATIONS.md) in this way we can let more people use and understand the app.

 # Design